Itching for a family escape in the sun? Then Dubai and the United Arab Emirates might just be the destination for you and your family this winter.

 Whilst you’re in Dubai, DO make time to learn more about the culture.
 Plan a visit to a Mosque or see what’s happening at the Sheikh Mohammed Centre for Cultural Understanding.

 The national language is Arabic, but as a tourist, you’ll find English is the most widely spoken and only language you’ll need to know to get by.

 Setting your Family Holiday Budget for the UAE

-There’s a huge range of family-friendly activities to enjoy in the major cities, as well as in the desert and mountains.
-We’d suggest don’t try and do it all!
-Pick out one key activity per day and use the remainder of your time to enjoy the parks, resorts and beaches.
+There’s a huge range of family-friendly activities to enjoy in the major cities and the desert and mountains.
+We’d suggest you don’t try and do it all!
+Pick out one key activity daily and use the remainder of your time to enjoy the parks, resorts and beaches.

 Some of the most popular activities in Dubai to consider in your UAE itinerary

-As at the time of writing in September 2021, the UAE has one of the world’s highest rates of COVID vaccination, many residents having been vaccinated with both Sinopharm and Pfizer.
+As of the time of writing in September 2021, the UAE has one of the world’s highest rates of COVID vaccination, with many residents having been vaccinated with both Sinopharm and Pfizer.
 There are still rules that should be observed in order to keep all tourists and the community safe.